Contact informationFarm Address:

 Our farm is just 10 minutes from downtown Jax and 30 minutes to beautiful beaches!”

 Educational Opportunities: Every day is a learning experience at our farm.
 The best way to learn about growing food is by observing as well as getting your hands dirty.
-I also encourage you to ASK QUESTIONS!!
-Every farm does things differently, and I am happy to share the reason why we do and don't do things at Down to Earth.
+I also encourage you to ask questions.
+Every farm does things a bit differently, and I am happy to share the reason why we do and don't do things at Down to Earth.
 In addition to hands on learning, we occasionally have off farm learning experiences including extension training sessions and visits to other farms in our area. "

-Skills Desired: Vaccination for Covid 19 is required.No work experience necessary, but a desire to learn about and practice sustainable agriculture is a must.
+Skills Desired: We strive to be a welcome space for all types of people and encourage applications by bipoc and queer folks.
+Vaccination for Covid 19 is required.No work experience necessary, but a desire to learn about and practice sustainable agriculture is a must.
 Ability to work long hours in the heat or cold or rain, and the ability to work independently are important characteristics.
 Ability to lift a 50 pound bag is necessary.
-Our intern will be occasionally running one of our two markets so a pleasant disposition and good communication skills are helpful.
+Our intern will be occasionally running our market stand, so a pleasant disposition and good communication skills are helpful.
 A valid drivers license is also necessary. "

-Stipend: $600/month for 5 day work week plus a $ 500 bonus at the end, if full term is completed.
+Stipend: $700/month for 5 day work week plus a bonus at the end, if full term is completed.

 Housing: The intern has their own bedroom with adjoining bathroom in our very comfortable mobile home.
 You will share the living space with one or two other interns and our other farmer, Terry.
 My family and I live in our home which is also on the property.
 We enjoy sharing life together and often share at least one evening meal together during the week. "